pegjs/pegjs/README.md

     $ pegjs arithmetics.pegjs arithmetics-parser.js

-If you omit both input and ouptut file, standard input and output are used.
+If you omit both input and output file, standard input and output are used.

 By default, the parser object is assigned to `module.exports`, which makes the output a Node.js module.
 You can assign it to another variable by passing a